 School Lunch Regulations Proposed by USDA

 The successful School Lunch Program has been unfairly demonized.
-American Fruit and Vegetable believes that the USDA should rewrite the proposed rule implementing the Healthy Hunger-Free Kids Act.
+American Fruit and Vegetable believes that the USDA should rewrite the current rule that implemed the Healthy Hunger-Free Kids Act.